tranhelen/tranhelen/_posts/2019-05-12-fouryearsoflessons.md

 layout: post
 title: Four Years of Lessons
 date: 2019-05-12
-excerpt: I've been punched in the gut twice in a month and am still gathering myself together.
-As a permissive move for myself, I have gathered past journals and resurfaced my learned lessons from...
+excerpt: I've had the wind knocked out of me twice in a month and am still gathering myself together.
+As a permissive move for myself, I have gathered past journals and resurfaced my learned...
 ---

-I've been punched in the gut twice in a month and am still gathering myself together.
+I've had the wind knocked out of me twice in a month and am still gathering myself together.
 As a permissive move for myself, I have gathered past journals and resurfaced my learned lessons from the last four years.
 I never published 2018.

 It's a filler episode this week with a bonus scene. _Who doesn't love a filler?_